Document Type and Release Option

 Increasing collaboration between suppliers and buyers is a goal of every firm.
 Researchers have discovered multiple aspects that can affect this level of collaboration including culture.
 Cultures between firms have been analyzed, however no study has examined how the culture within a firm affects the firm’s collaboration.
 This study aims to research how the cultural dimensions of in-group collectivism and future orientation can affect firm collaboration and performance.
 After our analysis, the following relationships were discovered: in-group collectivism and future orientation positively affect collaboration, and collaboration positively affects the individual’s perception of organizational support.

 Morris, James Bailey, "Culture Inside the Firm and Its Effect on Collaboration Within the Supply Chain Industry" (2019).
-University Honors Program Theses.
+Honors College Theses.
 443.